 Business requirements gathering methods

-Brainstorming is an easy way to gather requirements.
+Brainstorming is a simple way to gather requirements.
 Subject matter experts gather in a room with project team members and start brainstorming about ideas – good, bad or indifferent.
 While this works for greenfield product development, the efficacy for other types of projects is questionable.
+There are several brainstorming techniques.

 One on One Interviews

 Questionnaires is another possible way to gather requirements.
-They are great for gathering requirements from hundreds of people in short period of time.
-You must make sure the questions are structured properly.
-It is good to use open-ended questions.
+They are ideal for gathering requirements from hundreds of people in a compressed period.
+You must make sure the questions are structured correctly.
+Using open-ended questions is good.

 One of the business requirements methods is having facilitated sessions.
 In this, you gather a group of people for a common purpose.
 This technique is best for gathering requirements that are common.
 By conducting workshops or conferences, you can gather requirement faster.